 Securities laws typically regulate real estate syndications, and investors must comply with these laws.
-Investors may need to provide information to verify their identity, residency, and accreditation status to comply with securities laws.
+Therefore, investors may need to provide information to verify their identity, residency, and accreditation status to comply with securities laws.

-It’s essential to note that the eligibility criteria for real estate syndications may vary, and investors should carefully review the offering documents and consult with their financial advisors before making any investment decisions.
+It’s essential to note that the eligibility criteria for real estate syndications may vary.
+Therefore, investors should carefully review the offering documents and consult with their financial advisors before making investment decisions.